jdi-docs/jdi-light/source/includes/_tutorial.md

     contactForm.check(SIMPLE_CONTACT);
 }
 ```
-As a result, we have Test scenarios that look pretty much the same in Selenium and JDI Light, but the amount of code and time spent writing the code is significantly different.<br/>
+As a result, we have test scenarios that look pretty much the same in Selenium and JDI Light, but the amount of code and time spent writing the code is significantly different.<br/>
-You can find the complete project code in the _"result"_ branch of <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/tree/result" target="_blank">Selenium</a> and <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/tree/result" target="_blank">JDI Light</a> example repositories.<br/>
+You can find the complete project code in the ***"result"*** branch of <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/tree/result" target="_blank">Selenium</a> and <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code/tree/result" target="_blank">JDI Light</a> example repositories.<br/>

 Statistical results:<br/>
 <img src="images/tutorial/selenium-results.png" alt="Selenium Statistic" width="400"><br/>
 <img src="images/tutorial/jdi-light-results.png" alt="JDI Light Statistic" width="400"><br/>
 In our example, we wrote **3 times less amount of code with JDI Light**. <br/>
 This means that if a regular Test Automation engineer writes these tests using **Selenium**, it will take him about **1 working day**, while using **JDI Light** this work will only take him **2-3 hours**. **Or** he can **automate 3 times more test cases** in the same period of time.<br/>
-_Note: You can try to automate this test scenario by yourself from scratch without clues and check how much time this will take you personally._<br/><br/>
+_Note: You can try to automate this test scenario by yourself from scratch without clues and check how much time this will take in your case._<br/><br/>
 But JDI Light does not only save your time.
 Less amount of code **increases code clearness**.<br/>
-In addition, if you run test scenarios on JDI Light, you will **get logs of all your actions** in a readable format.
-If you would like to have the same level of logs in Selenium, you need to write additional 30-50 lines of code for this example and spend 5-10% of your effort on logs.<br/>
+In addition, if you run test scenarios with JDI Light, you will **get logs of all your actions** in a readable format.
+If you would like to have the same format of logs in Selenium, you need to write additional 30-50 lines of code for this example and spend 5-10% of your total effort on logs.<br/>
-_Note: JDI Light removes only waste code and keeps all the important business parts in place._ <br/><br/>
+_Note: JDI Light removes only waste code and keeps all the business-relevant parts in place._ <br/><br/>
-**Less amount of code, stable tests and clear logs will reduce maintanance efforts during regressive testing** and **increase respect to your tests**, because with JDI Light, once tests are written, they will only fail in case of real application changes or performance issues, but not because of test instability.<br/>
+**Lesser amount of code, stable tests and clear logs will reduce maintenance effort during regression testing** and **increase the credibility of your tests**, because with JDI Light, once tests are written, they will only fail in case of real application changes or performance issues, but not because of test instability.<br/>

 ## JDI Light in BDD Style (even for Manual QA)
 TBD